In this guide we’ve put together some basic information and steps on how to brush a dog’s coat.

-To sum up what our professional groomer said, brushing your German Shepherd can be done as follows:
+To sum up what our professional groomer said about brushing a dog’s coat:

 “I find the most simple advice to follow is to stick to a 5-10 minute 3 step brushing process (brushing with the grain, not against):